 - The likelihood that the program can significantly enhance its standing in the field.
 In particular, the review committee should recommend priorities and strategies that will enable the unit to rise in quality and reputation.

-- Improvements that are only possible with additional resources.
+- Improvements only possible with additional resources.

 - Whether there are entrenched or irreconcilable issues within the unit that constrain its effectiveness and whether there may be more effective methods of working together.